On average your neighbors pay $55 a month.See Your Rates

 Indianapolis reported 77 deaths in motor vehicle crashes in 2013.
 This works out to a fatality rate of 2.37 per 100,000 residents.
-All traffic deaths are a tragedy, but with Indianapolis’s estimated population of 843,393, this is still a safe US city in terms of traffic fatalities.
+All traffic deaths are a tragedy.
+But with Indianapolis’s estimated population of 843,393, this is a safe US city in terms of traffic fatalities.

 Indianapolis reported 5,312 vehicle thefts in 2014, a rate of 6.26 per 1,000 residents.
 This is triple the national average of 2.16 per 1,000 residents.

 Are you looking for more affordable car insurance?
 Discounts are one of the best ways to lower your rates.
 These are some of the many discounts available to drivers in Indianapolis, IN depending on your insurer.
-Find out which auto insurance discounts you qualify for with your current or multiple insurance companies for by getting a fast, free quote.
+Find out which discounts you qualify for with your current or multiple insurance companies by getting a quote.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.